top of page

 Power of the Goddess

-It’s my day to go retro – moving 6 years back.
-Podcasts did exist, but were not so common.
-I was not a Youtuber till that point of time.
+It’s my day to go retro—I moved six years ago.
+Podcasts did exist, but they were not so common.
+I was not a YouTuber until then.

-Here’s a conversation between “Empowered Women” that took place on social media interactions.
+Here’s a conversation between “Empowered Women” on social media interactions.

 The participants in the discussion are from diverse backgrounds: